 Financial Resources To Help

 Fortunately, there are a number of organizations and programs that offer financial assistance to individuals with cancer.
-True Help Claiming Power to Improve Your Finances is a web event Thursday, Oct.
+Allsup Claiming Power to Improve Your Finances is a web event Thursday, Oct.
 20, that will help individuals with cancer and other chronic illnesses or disabilities connect with resources that can help them improve their financial outlook.